Ale1/Splashdown/README.md

 See instructions for adding & switching fonts and feel free to open an issue if you are unable to get your preferred language working properly.

+# License

+MIT License.
+Refer to the LICENSE.md file.